zqfang/GSEApy/README.rst

 See `GSEA  <http://www.broadinstitute.org/cancer/software/gsea/wiki/index.php/Main_Page>`_ documentation for more information.

-The ``enrichr`` module will using enrichr online tool.
-It will generate results in txt format.
+The ``enrichr`` module will using enrichr API online.
+It runs very fast and generates results in txt format.

 Before you start:
 ~~~~~~~~~~~~~~~~~~~~~~